pp4rs/DEPRECATED-installation-guide/docs/r.md

 # R and RStudio

 R is a language for statistical computing and graphics.
-It's use in the data science and econometrics community has taken off over recent years and (at a bare minimum) should be considered as an open source replacement to Stata.
+R's use in the data science and econometrics community has taken off over recent years and (at a bare minimum) should be considered as an open source replacement to Stata.

 ## Installing R